 This season has been one of the more memorable ones in recent memory for Knicks fans.
 While we all eagerly wait on the championship hardware, the regular season accolades have started trickling out, starting with the Sixth Man of the Year Award.
 J.R.
-Smith’s 18.1 points per game earned him the honors this season, but despite it being his first time winning it, it’s not the first time a Knick has taken it home.
-Read on to see who the other recipients were.
+Smith’s 18.1 points per game earned him the honors this season, but despite it being his first time winning the trophy, it’s not the first time a Knick has taken it home.

 The Sixth Man of the Year Award has been given to the best substitute since the 1982-83 season.
-Including Smith, a Knick has won it three times.
+Including Smith, a member of the Knicks has won it three times.